 Realistically, if your company videos are missing branded introductions or high-grade transitions within the content, you’re unlikely to generate new customers as the low video quality will force them to doubt the credibility of your brand.

 Many companies recognize this and choose not to use video in their marketing because they don’t have the technical expertise to create high-quality logo animations.

 This is extra frustrating because these companies are missing out on a ton of potential new customers.

 But don’t worry, Viddyoze is here to put an end to this.

-Viddyoze has built an online video creation platform which allows you to easily produce branded intros, transitions and lower thirds from within the app, in minutes, with no technical knowledge needed!
+Viddyoze has built an online video creation platform that allows you to easily produce branded intros, transitions, and lower thirds from within the app, in minutes, with no technical knowledge needed!